 The best way to be prepared is to have a copy of the job description and write out examples for each of the dot points in it.
 Don’t wing it.
-Just like the Boy Scout – be prepared!
+Just like the Scouts – be prepared!

 Be five minutes early at the reception desk.
-Too early and you may be cutting into someone else’s meeting, late, well late is unacceptable.
-(If this is the one in a million time you happen to be late, call and let them know an estimated time of arrival).
+Too early and you may be cutting into someone else’s meeting.
+If you’re late… well, late is unacceptable.
+If this is the one-in-a-million time you happen to be late, call and let them know an estimated time of arrival.

 A firm handshake, eye contact and a smile when you first meet your interviewer is a great start to any interview.
 A limp fish handshake is not a good first impression, too shy and no enthusiasm is also the opposite of a good start out of the blocks.